solana-foundation/solana-improvement-documents/proposals/0059-add-transaction-receipt-attestation-to-gossip.md

 ## New Terminology

-TransactionReceiptAttestation - A structure containing the slot, transaction receipt root and the signature of the validator attesting to the slot and receipt root.
+ReceiptRoot - A structure containing the slot, transaction receipt root and the signature of the validator attesting to the slot and receipt root.

 ## Detailed Design